RyanHendricks/Blockchain-Sandbox/ethereum-docker/testrpc/README.md

 * `evm_increaseTime` : Jump forward in time.
 Takes one parameter, which is the amount of time to increase in seconds.
 Returns the total time adjustment, in seconds.
 * `evm_mine` : Force a block to be mined.
 Takes no parameters.
 Mines a block independent of whether or not mining is started or stopped.

+# Unsupported Methods

+* `eth_compileSolidity`: If you'd like Solidity compilation in Javascript, please see the [solc-js project](https://github.com/ethereum/solc-js).

 # Docker

-The Simplest way to get stared with the Docker image:
+The Simplest way to get started with the Docker image:

 ```Bash
 docker run -d -p 8545:8545 ethereumjs/testrpc:latest